ztyyLV/web-twain-docs/faq/failed-to-load-resource.md

 If you use your own certificate, put your own cert and key under the cert folder.

-**Note**: the new certificate will expire on September 23th, 2022.
+**Note**: the new certificate from Dynamsoft will expire on September 23th, 2022.
 This means you will need to update the certificate again after this certificate expires.
 <br>

  3) Add the following line to Resources/dynamsoft.webtwain.config.js.